-Studio art is a major offered by the School of Art, Design and Art History, within the College of Visual and Performing Arts.
+Studio art is a major offered by the School of Art, Design and Art History website, an academic unit within the College of Visual and Performing Arts.

 Within the Bachelor of Fine Arts (B.F.A.) degree, the studio art major is intended for those students whose goal is the professional production of visual art.
 Only those students serious about preparing for a studio career in the visual arts and willing to commit the time and energy necessary to achieve professional competence in their chosen area of studio concentration should choose the B.F.A. degree option.

 Teaching licensure in art is available as part of all degree programs.
-As a student enrolled in art education coursework, you will be exposed to both theoretical and practical issues related to comprehensive art education delivery.
-In addition to intensive art education methods coursework, you will participate in three practicum experiences designed for elementary, middle and high school levels.
+Student enrolled in art education coursework will be exposed to both theoretical and practical issues related to comprehensive art education delivery.
+In addition to intensive art education methods coursework, students will participate in three practicum experiences designed for elementary, middle and high school levels.

 A minimum of 120 credits is required for all degrees.
-If you are interested, you should contact the School of Art, Design and Art History for more information.
+If interested, please contact the School of Art, Design and Art Historyfor more information.

-You may also declare a minor in studio art, which involves a minimum of 18 credit hours in art, graphic design, industrial or interior design courses.
+Students may also declare a minor in Studio Art, which involves a minimum of 18 credit hours in art, graphic design, industrial or interior architecture courses.
 The student's minor program is subject to approval by the school director.

 For further information, visit the School of Art, Design and Art History website.